Benefits

 • Receive temporary wage-replacement benefits if your doctor places you out of work or on restricted duty.

-• Attend required evaluations, such as independent medical examinations (IMEs), if scheduled.
+• Attend required evaluations, such as independent medical examinations (IMEs) scheduled by the insurer.

 • File a Petition for Benefits if your claim is denied or benefits are stopped prematurely.

-• Proceed to mediation, hearings, or settlement discussions if the dispute continues before a Judge of Compensation Claims in Tallahassee.
+• Proceed to mediation, hearings, or settlement discussions before a Judge of Compensation Claims in Tallahassee.

-Common Problems With Workers’ Compensation Benefits in North Florida
+Common Problems Injured Workers Face in North Florida

-Even when a workplace injury clearly occurs on the job, many workers in Tallahassee and surrounding North Florida communities encounter unexpected obstacles when trying to access their benefits.
-Delays in medical approvals, pressure to return to work too soon, reduced wage checks, and disputes over work restrictions can create serious financial and emotional stress.
+Even when a workplace injury clearly occurs on the job, many workers in Tallahassee and surrounding communities encounter unexpected obstacles when trying to access their benefits.
+Delays in medical approvals, pressure to return to work too soon, reduced wage checks, and disputes over work restrictions can create serious financial and emotional strain.

 • Delays in medical treatment approval, including specialist referrals or diagnostic testing